-That’s why we use pharmacogenomic testing (also called pharmacogenetic testing, or simply genetic testing) to help our psychiatrists tailor treatment for individual patients.
+That’s why we offer clients the option of pharmacogenomic testing (also called pharmacogenetic testing, or simply genetic testing) to help our psychiatrists tailor treatment for individual patients.
 Pharmacogenomic testing allows our psychiatrists to make more informed treatment decisions based on a patient’s unique biology, using guidelines endorsed by professional societies such as the Association for Molecular Pathology.
 Some patients require lower doses of antidepressants, while some patients simply cannot process certain medications.
 Pharmacogenomic testing allows psychiatrists to take these factors into account and find the right medication faster.
 Several clinical trials have validated this approach, particularly for patients with treatment-resistant depression.
 While pharmacogenomic testing isn’t the end-all be-all, it certainly helps patients find a medication that works for them.

 At Prairie, we’re moving psychiatry forward by giving psychiatrists the information they need to make better treatment decisions.
 We’re starting with pharmacogenomic testing, and are working towards incorporating machine learning techniques, given their potential to further personalize care.

 Step 3: Supporting people throughout their care journey